Arctic Ocean Tour with rental camper

 The distance between Kiruna and Levi is about 300 kilometers.
 If this feels like too much of a drive, take advantage of the freedom to roam, and stay overnight in the hem of nature in the comfort of your state-of-the-art rental motorhome.

 These destinations in Finnish Lapland gather a lot of tourists during the winter season.
 In the summer, you have more peace.
 Even though the slopes are closed from skiing until the winter season starts (usually in October), you can go hiking or rock climbing in this beautiful scenery.
 Hiking is especially recommended in September, when the nature is dressed up in autumn colors.
 The everyman's right enables you to pick berries and mushrooms throughout the season.

 RETURN TO ROVANIEMI, LAPLAND

 The distance between Levi and Rovaniemi is about 150 kilometers.

 Arriving back to the motorhome rental station in Rovaniemi

-Return of the rental motorhome to Touring Cars' rental station in Rovaniemi.
-Our Rovaniemi staff at our motorhome rental station is eager to hear all about your amazing arctic tour and see the best photos you have probably also shared in our social media channels with the hashtags #touringcarsholiday and #notjustahotelroom.
-After packing your personal belongings and saying good bye to your beautiful rental motorhome, Touring Cars staff will escort you to the other side of the airport building for the flight check-in.
+At the return of the rental motorhome to Touring Cars' rental station in Rovaniemi, our Rovaniemi staff at our motorhome rental station is eager to hear all about your amazing arctic tour and see the best photos you probably also shared in our social media channels with the hashtags #touringcarsholiday and #goodfeelings.
+After packing your personal belongings and saying goodbye to your beautiful rental motorhome, Touring Cars staff will escort you to the other side of the airport building for the flight check-in.